bf4/webtrees/readme.txt

 Language extension files are custom PHP files that you can use to make your own language specific extensions to PhpGedView.
-To add a language file extension, create a new PHP file called lang.xx.extra.php replacing the "xx" with the code for the language you want to extend.
+To add a language file extension, create a new PHP file called extra.xx.php replacing the "xx" with the code for the language you want to extend.
 These files are not automatically included with the package so that when you upgrade, your extensions are not overwritten.